davidalanb/cs-518-labs/02 Database/LAB.md

 Submission:

 * Sign up for the course on Gradescope using this code: 7X7RNJ
-* Submit these files to assignment "Database 1":
+* Submit this files to assignment "Database 1":
     - db_manager.py
-    - user_manager.py
-    - user_models.py

 ## Setup